 2.2 Entries can be either submitted as an individual or as a team.
 There is no limit to the number of members per team.

 2.3 There is no limit to the number of entries for each participant or team of participants.

 2.4 The design should be the entrant’s own original work, which is the entrant’s own responsibility and concern.
-The design should not infringe upon intellectual or industrial property rights of other parties.
+The design should not infringe upon the intellectual or industrial property rights of other parties.
 In case of infringement, Delft University of Technology has the right to disqualify the entrant.

 3.1 The TAHMO Sensor Design Competition consists of the following prizes: a maximum of 20 entries from Round I will go through to Round II, and the associated entrants will be sent a ‘Maker’s Package’, a kit consisting of all hardware and materials required to fabricate a prototype of the design.
-This Maker’s Package is a gift from Delft University of Technology.
-A maximum of 10 entries from Round II will be selected, and the associated entrants will be invited to Nairobi, Kenya to join a multiple day workshop to test, tinker, and integrate their ideas for a suitable sensor in the TAHMO project.
+This Maker’s Package is a gift from the Delft University of Technology.
+A maximum of 10 entries from Round II will be selected, and the associated entrants will be invited to Nairobi, Kenya to join a multiple-day workshop to test, tinker, and integrate their ideas for a suitable sensor in the TAHMO project.
 N.B.
 When an entry is submitted by a team, a maximum of two team members will be invited to the workshop.